cloudmaven/dssg2017/_episodes/01-elasticbeanstalk_part1.md

 ![](/cloud101_webframework/fig/02-elasticbeanstalk-0004.png)

 Next, you need a requirements file to tell Beanstalk which dependencies to install when you deploy your Django app.
 Create a new file named requirements.txt in the root of the project.
-Paste the following in the requirements.txt file:
+In your Terminal window (and under your python environment), you can use pip freeze to see what dependencies need to be installed.
+Select the dependencies and paste them into the requirements.txt file.

+For example:

 ~~~
 appdirs==1.4.3